It's no secret that there's always an inverse relationship with quantity and quality

 - In Mass Effect, Saren tries to cure the Krogan Genophage so he'll have a Krogan horde at his back.
 In Mass Effect 2 Warlord Okeer derides the idea of sheer numbers, calling it the mistake of an outsider.
 He, himself, has created Grunt, whom he considers a perfect Krogan warrior.

 - Invoked in universe by Donna in Final Fantasy X. She berates Yuna for choosing a large number of Guardians (AKA the rest of the cast) over one quality one.
 She even says "Quantity over Quality, what were you thinking?"
 (She herself only has her Lover Bartello).
 And in the end it's averted because Yuna ends not only Beating Donna to Zanarkand, she end up saving the world for good.
+Donna even referred to Yuna's father High Summoner Braska, pointing out that he succeeded with only two Guardians.
+She's undercut when Bartello realizes that one of Yuna's Guardians is Auron, one of Braska's former Guardians.
+Yuna has quantity and quality on her side.

 - Seen in My Little Pony: Friendship Is Magic when Sweet Apple Acres gets into a cider making contest against some slick salesponies and their Super Speedy Cider Squeezy 6000.
 This trope is Double Subverted because the machine is shown to make good cider, but when the Apple family, along with the Mane Six, start pulling ahead the sales ponies turn up the power and turn off the quality control, which lets them churn out far more barrels of cider but it's the kind no one wants to drink.